Table of Contents

 5. Try Antihistamines as a Last Resort

-Benadryl for dogs is considered a medication which may affect your pets in different (unpredictable) ways, thus it’s best for you contact your veterinarian before administering a pill or liquid Benadryl.
+Benadryl for dogs is considered a medication that may affect your pets in different (unpredictable) ways.